Vivioli87/memory-game/testing_readme.md

 #### Game page

-Initally there was an error with the arialabelledby attribute for the bootstrap modal used where the modal title id had been deleted in error.
+Initally there was an error with the arialabelledby attribute for the bootstrap modal used where the modal title id had been deleted in error, this was rectified.

 Same JavaScript script link warning.